-Serbia: Unjustified electricity price increase, mismatch with EU market trends16.
-July 2015. / News Serbia Energy
+Serbia: Unjustified electricity price increase, mismatch with EU market trends, News Serbia Energy

 A serious increase in the electricity price is not possible and justified in Serbia, particularly considering the difficult economic and social situation of the population in Europe and falling market prices of electricity.